-At one point I was a wallflower of a preteen who loved Pokemon and desperately wanted a Lapras plush of my own, so without any patterns or prior knowledge, I created one.
+I was once a preteen wallflower who loved Pokemon and desperately wanted a Lapras plush, so without any patterns or prior knowledge, I created one.

 Little did I know, over a decade later, I would be holding a thread and needle once again, creating my first My Little Pony: Friendship is Magic plush.
 That first Rarity prototype took months of extra fabric, tears, and patience, but I eventually l got it right and placed it up on eBay, just in time for Equestria Daily's 45th Plushie Compilation post.
 From there I decided I wanted to sell my work at Bronycon 2012.

 My work was a smash hit, and I sold out in 45 minutes.
 Now, in 2019, there is so much more to come as RedPonyPlush branches out into new territory, new characters, and offers new options for affordable plush creations.
 Custom OC pieces will also become a bigger part of my work.

 Thank you for taking an interest in my site and my work; it means a lot to me!
 I hope to see you again!
 Check back for new products and updates to the website.
 There’s much more to come!

 RedPonyPlush’s final convention was another big hit.
 I

 debuted the new 12” plush size, and expanded the number of characters and

 one-of-a-kind creations into the largest variety yet.
 The 3’ Toothless plush, 5’